patrickhays2/patrickhays2/README.md

 Hello there, I’m Patrick.
 - 👀 I’m interested in learning how to develop, building on the almost 20 years I've spent as an IT Professional.
-- 🌱 I’m currently learning Swfit, Solidity, and JavaScript.
+- 🌱 I’m currently learning Swfit, and Python.
 - 💞️ I’m looking to collaborate on learning how GitHub works?
 I'm a little lost.
 - 📫 How to reach me: https://www.twitter.com/patrickhays2